 This is a balanced but incomplete XML configuration fragment.
-All closing tags are included, but some important elements to complete the SSL VPN configuration are omitted.
+It includes all closing tags, but omits some important elements to complete the configuration.

 Advanced features (macOS)

 Creating a redundant IPsec VPN

 To use VPN resiliency/redundancy, configure a list of FortiGate IP/FQDN servers, instead of just one: